Takayasu Arteritis

 What are the causes of Takayasu Arteritis?

 The cause of Takayasu arteritis is not known.
-The disease occurs mainly in children and women between the ages of 20 to 40.
+The disease occurs mainly in women between the ages of 20 and 40 years old.
 It is more common in people of East Asian, Indian or Mexican descent.
 However, it is now being seen more often in other parts of the world.
 Several genes that increase the chance of having this problem were recently found.

 Takayasu arteritis appears to be an autoimmune condition.
 This means the body's immune system mistakenly attacks healthy tissue in the blood vessel wall.
 The condition may also involve other organ systems.